tale-toul/ocp-gitops/README.md

 ```
 $ ansible-vault encrypt user_credentials.vault
 ```
     The vault password must be passed to the playbook.

+The playbook imports any sealed keys found in the directory __Operators/SealedSecrets/sealedKeys__ all these keys should be encrypted with ansible-vault using the same password used for the credentials file above.

 An example command to run the playbook is:
 ```
 $ ansible-playbook  add-config.yaml -e api_entrypoint="https://api.magne.jjerezro.emeatam.support:6443" -e api_ca_cert=ingress-ca.crt --vault-id vault-id